QwertyVM/aut.web.llu.admin/README.md

 }
 ```

 It does this using a standard Serenity Page Object.
-Page Objeto are often very minimal, storing just the URL of the page itself:
+Page Object are often very minimal, storing just the URL of the page itself:
 ```java
 @DefaultUrl("https://wikipedia.org")
 public class WikipediaHomePage extends PageObject {}